bitindi/docs/content/docs/tokenomics/bni.md

 ### Where to Buy
 BNI will be available for purchase on a number of centralized (CEX) and decentralized DEX exchanges in future.

+### DEXes
-DEXes: PancakeSwap (Binance Smart Chain), Bitindi DEX (Bitindi Chain).
+- PancakeSwap (Binance Smart Chain) https://dex.bitindi.com/swap/bnb/bni-to-bnb

+- Bitindi DEX (Bitindi Chain). https://dex.bitindi.org/#/swap

 The best information about the BNI trading volumes and prices on various exchanges can be found on the Coingecko & Coinmarketcap "Markets" page for the token.